 Lossless data compression is the size reduction of data, such that a decompression function can restore the original data exactly with no loss of data.
 Lossless data compression is used ubiquitously in computing, from saving space on your personal computer to sending data over the web, communicating over a secure shell, or viewing a PNG or GIF image as well as wireless sensor networks.
-The basic principle that lossless compression algorithms work on is that most of data gathered from the environment will contain duplicated or redundant information that can be condensed using statistical modeling techniques that determine the probability of a character or phrase appearing.
+The basic principle that lossless compression algorithms work on is that most of data gathered from the environment will contain duplicated or redundant information that can be condensed using statistical modeling techniques which determine the probability of a character or phrase appearing.
 These statistical models can then be used to generate codes for specific characters or phrases based on their probability of occurring, and assigning the shortest codes to the most common data.
 Such techniques include entropy encoding, run-length encoding, and compression using a dictionary (Figure \ref{fig:LosslessMethods}). \\

 \begin{figure}[h]